derMacon/autoscale-test/README.md

 - lint code checks on all project
 - rename entry point in proxy (still says testapp in title)
 - set all ports in docker-compose to read from .env
+- when inserting into specific bound bm, lower tiers also get influenced